“The Spirit, The Soul, & The Body” series: (post #3)

 The best way to describe yourself is like this: You are a soul; you possess a spirit; and you live in a body.
 Really, the only thing that others see of you is your body.
 Furthermore, whatever you get done in this world, you’ll do it via your body.
-As mysterious and wonderful as the spirit and soul are, they aren’t much for mowing the yard, cooking a meal, holding down a job, reading the Bible, going to church, witnessing, etc. You need body parts (eyes, ears, arms, legs, feet, a brain, a skeletal structure, etc.) to get those things done.
+As mysterious and wonderful as the spirit and soul are, they aren’t much for mowing the yard, cooking a meal, holding down a job, reading the Bible, going to church, witnessing, etc. You need body parts (eyes, ears, arms, legs, feet, a brain, etc.) to get those things done.

 This is why, at the moment of a person’s salvation, God the Holy Spirit comes to indwell the person’s body, not the person’s spirit or soul (Romans 5:5; Romans 8:5-11; 1 Corinthians 6:19; 2 Corinthians 5:5).
 Just as a pilot flies an airplane, a captain steers a ship, or a driver drives a car, the indwelling Holy Spirit wants to be at the controls of the person’s body.
 Also, having God the Holy Spirit inside your body automatically turns your body into a temple.
 Please understand that everyone’s body is not a temple.
 That honor is reserved exclusively for the Spirit-indwelt believer (the genuine Christian).
 The body-builder, the yoga instructor, the fitness guru, and the health- food advocate may all have bodies that are in peak condition, but if these people don’t know Christ as Savior their bodies aren’t temples.
 Only Christians have “temple bodies.”

 Still, though, just because a Christian’s body is a temple and the indwelling Holy Spirit is in there, that doesn’t mean that the Christian has handed over the controls to the Holy Spirit.
 The apostle Paul understood this and said to the Christians of the city of Rome: